ICHydro/Riverlabs/docs/en/user-manual/telemetry/thingsboard-configuration.md

 1. **Navigate to** https://demo.thingsboard.io
 2. **Click "Sign Up"** (top right)
 3. **Fill registration form:**
     - Email address
     - First and last name
-   - Password (strong, save in password manager)
+    - Password (use a strong password and save in password manager)
 4. **Check email** for activation link
 5. **Click activation link**
 6. **Log in** to ThingsBoard